 The end of the “be kind, rewind” era

 It may come as a surprise (maybe not) but more than 10 years ago, the last movie to be made on VHS was released.
-The year was 2006 and the world was well on its way into the digital boom with DVDs and Blu-Rays already occupying store shelves, and ‘what would become the future with Apple’s iPod in 2007.
+The year was 2006 and the world was well on its way into the digital boom with DVDs enjoying a decade under their belt and the newcomer Blu-Rays already occupying store shelves, and what would become the smartphone future with Apple’s iPod in 2007.

 But with the VHS era firmly rooted in the past, what were the last few films to grace the home entertainment player?
 Better yet, what were the last VHS movies per the most popular genres to capsulate the VHS player’s last hurrah?

 But first, let’s start with the official last Hollywood production … the year was 2006.

 It was 2006, and Vigo Mortensen was just a few short years removed from his infamous, role-defining portrayal as Aragon in The Lord of the Rings trilogy.
 Exchanging his sword for a gun, Mortensen plays an ex-hitman turned quiet town family man.
 It als stars typically wholesome Ed Harris in one of his more sinister bad guy roles leading an eerie and gruesome action-thriller that will always be remembered as the last major Hollywood movie to be released in VHS format.